WenhaoGe/VR_Project2/README.md

 - How to

 ### Biggest Issues
--mapping the terrain from the availabe data
+- mapping the terrain from the availabe data
--accurate depth representation of each well
+- accurate depth representation of each well
--merging contributions from each teammate
+- merging contributions from each teammate

 ## Contributors
--Lino Abiel Virgin, Wenhao Ge, Kevon Manahan
+- Lino Abiel Virgin, Wenhao Ge, Kevon Manahan